 Housing is something that is deeply personal to us.
 It offers us privacy and security and allows us to be intimate with those we are close to.
 This book considers the nature of privacy but also how we choose to share our dwelling.
 The book discusses the manner in which we talk about our housing, ...

-Nick Gallent, Mark Shucksmith, Mark Tewdwr-Jones
+Edited By Nick Gallent, Mark Shucksmith, Mark Tewdwr-Jones

 Housing in the European Countryside provides an overview of the housing pressures and policy challenges facing Europe, while highlighting critical differences.
 By drawing on contemporary research work of leading authors in the fields of housing studies, rural geography and planning, the book ...